Max Verstappen: 2017–2018: Reliability issues and rise to prominence

-2019 season
+2019–2020: Dominance over teammates

 In 2019 Red Bull switched from Renault to Honda power units.
 After Ricciardo moved to the Renault team for 2019, Verstappen was joined at Red Bull by Pierre Gasly.
 Verstappen qualified in fourth and finished third in Australia, the first podium finish for a Honda-powered driver since the 2008 British Grand Prix.
 Verstappen was on course for a second third-place finish in Bahrain before a late safety car prevented him from overtaking Charles Leclerc's ailing Ferrari, keeping him in fourth place.
 Two more fourth-place finishes followed in China and Azerbaijan, and a podium in Spain in third place.
 In Monaco, Verstappen qualified in third place.
 He was released into the path of Valtteri Bottas during the drivers' pit stops, gaining second place but receiving a 5-second penalty as a result.
 Verstappen crossed the line in second place but was demoted to fourth by the penalty.

 In Canada, Verstappen's final lap in the second qualifying session was hampered by a red flag brought out by Kevin Magnussen's crash.
 This caused Verstappen to qualify 11th and start the race in ninth place.
 He later recovered to finish fifth.
 In France he started and finished in fourth place.
 In Austria, Verstappen started third but suffered a poor start, dropping down to eighth.
 After a charge towards the front, he made his way up to second before controversially passing Leclerc for the lead of the race with three laps to go.
 This marked the first Honda-powered race victory since the 2006 Hungarian Grand Prix.
 In Britain, Verstappen, running in third place, was hit from behind during an overtake attempt by Sebastian Vettel and spun into the gravel.
 Verstappen was able to continue and crossed the line in fifth place.